AbsaOSS/atum-service/README.md

 ### Control measurement types

-The control measurement of a column is a hash sum.
-It can be calculated differently depending on the column's data type and on business requirements.
-This table represents all currently supported measurement types:
+The control measurement of one or more columns is an aggregation function result executed over the dataset.
+It can be calculated differently depending on the column's data type, on business requirements and function used.
+This table represents all currently supported measurement types (aka measures):

 | Type                               | Description                                                   |
 |------------------------------------|:--------------------------------------------------------------|